Focus and Scope

 Style: To create your article use the template provided above.

 Abstract: Start your article with an abstract of, preferably, 200 words (or less).
 Book Reviews do not require abstracts.

 Acknowledgements: Acknowledgements must appear on the cover page, after authors' contacts (they will not be communicated to reviewers).

 Keywords: Provide around 5 keywords, including one geographic keyword (if relevant).

 Body text: The body text should be formatted by using the Normal style of the list.
 The space between paragraphs is already included in the style (12pt).
-The font defined is is Verdana 10.
+The font defined is Verdana 10.

 Length: There is no fixed length for articles but the number of words should preferably be kept between 6,000 and 10,000 (excluding references).
-Book reviews should preferably be kept between 1000 and 2000 words.
+Viewpoints can be down to 5000 words in length.